edisplay/RCB_TA_notes/week-1-html-css-three-days/homework-instructions.md

 ### Remember

-You will be fully capable of doing this homework by Saturday's class.
+You will be fully capable of doing this homework by the end of Saturday's class.

 ### Instructions
 1. Create a new folder called `Portfolio`.